A new idea for relating the asymmetric dark matter mass scale to the proton mass: Running of the Couplings and Confinement Scale Ratios

 We show the results for the ratio between the confinement scales, $R=\Lambda_D/\Lambda_{\text{ {QCD}}}$, for both $M_{\psi_2}\leq u_3$ and $M_{\psi_2}\geq u_3$ in the right panel of Fig.~\ref{fig:ScaleRatiosSixDarkFields}.
 Notice that in the region where $M_{\psi_2}\leq u_3$, larger separations between $M_{\psi_2}$ and $u_3$ lead to greater ratios, as this extends the region $M_{\psi_2}\leq \mu \leq u_3$ where QCD runs slower than dark QCD.
 On the contrary, as the separation gets smaller, the ratio decreases and approaches $\sim 1$ when $M_{\psi_2}\sim u_3$.
 For configurations where $M_{\psi_2}\geq u_3$ it is observed that for increasing separation between the scales, the resulting ratio decreases, contrary to the previous case.
 This can be explained by the fact that, in the region $u_3\leq\mu\leq M_{\psi_2}$, the running of $\alpha_2$ is much faster than that of $\alpha_D$.
 Therefore, by extending this region, $\alpha_2$, which effectively sets the value of $\alpha_c$ using Eq.~(\ref{eqn:QCDpartitionxdefinition}), can become large, leading to smaller ratios.
 Conversely, as the separation between scales decreases, the ratio increases, again approaching $R\sim1$ for regions where $M_{\psi_2}\sim u_3$.
 Lastly, the left panel of Fig.~\ref{fig:ScaleRatiosSixDarkFields} shows the special case where $u_3=M_{\psi_2}$.
 This further illustrates that when the two scales are (approximately) equal, the ratio between the scales is $R\gtrsim 1$ and shows little variation with $u_3$.

 In the regions of parameter space where $\Lambda_D < \Lambda_{QCD}$, the DM self-interaction cross section can exceed the neutron self-interaction cross section.
 Such large cross sections are constrained by astrophysical bounds on DM self-interactions, with observations of colliding galaxy clusters excluding $\sigma_\text{DM}/m_\text{DM} < 0.5\,\text{cm}^2/\text{g}$~\cite{Harvey:2015hha}.
-The DM mass and self-interaction cross section are approximately given by $m_\text{DM}\sim m_n R$ and $\sigma_\text{DM}\sim\sigma_{n}/R^2$, respectively, with $\sigma_{n}\simeq10^{-24}\,\text{cm}^2$ the neutron cross section and $m_n$ the neutron mass.
+The DM mass and self-interaction cross section are approximately given by $m_\text{DM}\sim m_n R$ and $\sigma_\text{DM}\sim\sigma_{n}/R^2$, respectively, with $\sigma_{n}\simeq10^{-24}\,\text{cm}^2$ the neutron cross section and $m_n$ the neutron mass\footnote{This scaling assumes that the dark pions obtain masses of order $\Lambda_D$, as discussed in Appendix~\ref{app:DarkFermionMassGeneration}.
+If the $\psi_D$ are strictly massless, then the dark nucleons will have long-range interactions and thus invalidate this scaling approximation.}.
 Under these assumptions, self-interacting DM bounds exclude the region of parameter space where $R\lesssim0.8$.
 This region is shaded in brown in Fig.~\ref{fig:ScaleRatiosSixDarkFields}.